Wildlander-mod/wildlander-mod.github.io/_02BeginnersGuide/4-WildlanderWorld/4-The-Divines.md

 > * Haggling increased by 5%.
 > * For each of the following: 100 weapons made, 100 weapons improved, 100 armor made, 100 armor improved, 100 potions mixed, haggling increased by 3% each for a maximum value of 15%, which means that complete Zenithar buff gives makes the blessed haggle 20% better.

-**Nocturnal**

-Those blessed by Nocturnal can move slightly more silently.

-> * Makes sneaking 10% easier.
-> * For each of the following: 100 backstabs, 100 locks picked, 100 sneak attacks, 250 items stolen, 200 pockets picked, sneaking is improved by 3% for a maximum 15%, which makes total buff from Nocturnal equal 25%

-{: .highlight }
-Nocturnal will only bless those who have completed the thieves guild quest

 **Auriel**

 Those blessed by Auriel are better at penetrating armor with ranged weapons.
 The champions of Auriel are exalted with substantial increases in all three attributes.